 The execution of the order procedure activities can start when a user approves the order.
 After approval of an order, all automatic activities are executed successively until an activity is defined as nonautomatic.
-After you manually executed the nonautomatic activity, LN executes the next automatic activity, and so on.
+After you manually executed the nonautomatic activity, LN executes the next automatic activity, etc.

-To enable flexible order processing, you must first specify the following data:
+To enable flexible order processing, you must first specify this data: